FET y de las JONS: Spanish Civil War

 With the eruption of the Civil War in July 1936, the Falange fought on the side of the Nationalist faction against the Second Spanish Republic.
 Expanding rapidly from several thousand to several hundred thousand, the Falange's male membership was accompanied by a female auxiliary, the Sección Femenina.
-Led by José Antonio's sister Pilar, this latter subsidiary organization claimed more than a half million members by the end of the war and provided nursing and support services for the Nationalist forces.
+Led by José Antonio's sister Pilar Primo de Rivera, this latter subsidiary organization claimed more than a half million members by the end of the war and provided nursing and support services for the Nationalist forces.

-The command of the party rested upon Manuel Hedilla as many of the first generation leaders were dead or incarcerated by the Republicans.
-Among them was Primo de Rivera, who was a government prisoner.
-As a result, he was referred to among the leadership as el Ausente, ("the Absent One").
-After being sentenced to death on 18 November 1936, José Antonio Primo de Rivera was executed on 20 November 1936 (a date since known as 20-N in Spain) in a Republican prison, giving him martyr status among the Falangists.
-This conviction and sentence was possible because he had lost his parliamentary immunity after his party did not have enough votes during the last elections.
+The party was commanded by Manuel Hedilla following the death or imprisonment of the original leaders by the Republicans.
+Among them was José Antonio Primo de Rivera who was referred to among the leadership as el Ausente, ("the Absent One").
+After being sentenced to death on 18 November 1936, Primo de Rivera was executed on 20 November 1936 (a date since known as 20-N in Spain), giving him martyr status among the Falangists.
+This conviction and sentence was possible since he'd lost his parliamentary immunity as his party did not receive enough votes during the last elections.

-On April 19, 1937 Francisco Franco issued a Unification Decree, which forcibly merged the Falange with the Carlist Comunión Tradicionalista to form the Falange Española Tradicionalista y de las JONS (FET y de las JONS).
+On April 19, 1937, Franco issued a Unification Decree, which forcibly merged the Falange with the Carlist Comunión Tradicionalista to form the Falange Española Tradicionalista y de las JONS (FET y de las JONS).
 Franco assumed the role of jefe nacional ("National Chief"), following the model of a fascist party.
 All other parties supporting the rebel faction were disbanded, but former members of those parties were free to join the FET as individual members.
 The new party's official ideology was the Falangists' 27 puntos—reduced after the unification to 26, the article barring mergers being dropped.
 The merged party incorporated many Falangist symbols–the blue shirt, the yoked arrows, the red and black flag, and the anthem Cara al Sol among others.
 Despite this, the party was in fact a wide-ranging nationalist coalition, closely controlled by Franco.
 Parts of the original Falange (including Hedilla) and many Carlists did not join the unified party.
 Franco had sought to control the Falange after a clash between Hedilla and his main critics within the group, the legitimistas of Agustín Aznar and Sancho Dávila y Fernández de Celis, that threatened to derail the Nationalist war effort.
 Franco became jefe nacional and "Supreme Caudillo" of the FET.
 He was vested with "the most absolute authority," including the power to name his successor, and was only responsible to "God and history."

-None of the vanquished parties in the war suffered such a toll of deaths among their leaders as did the Falange.
+None of the other vanquished parties in the war suffered as many deaths among their leaders as the Falange.
 60% of the pre-war Falange membership lost their lives in the war.

 However, most of the property of all other parties and trade unions were assigned to the party.
 In 1938, all trade unions were unified under Falangist command.